 Anne took us through the Water Plus 6 stage switching process.
 This includes data collection, data validation, switching, meter reading and billing.
+She explained how the Water Plus team spent a considerable amount of time matching the national site list provided to them with the correct SPIDs.
+This enabled our pricing team to accurately price the entire portfolio and offer the customer different ‘product options’ ensuring Sainsbury’s Argos were choosing the best available ‘deal’ for their business requirements.
 Water Plus has a couple of options as to when/how to switch the sites, but for Sainsbury’s it was more important to switch quickly and hit the target of switching by 1 April and that dictated the route for Water Plus.
 Anne was very happy to announce that the target was hit and over 1100 sites were switched with only two issues, which were quickly fixed, and the first consolidated bill was produced for Sainsbury’s early July.

 Alex went on to say that following on from switching Sainsbury’s has met with the Water Plus Advanced Services team.
 They are now considering technologies such as AMRs, water efficiency app and benchmarking.

 Alex’s advice for anyone looking to switch:

 Be data ready – understand how many sites you have?
 What is the consumption of each site?
 Where are your meters located?

 Know what you want – what’s important to your business – access to an Account Manager, water efficiency advice, consolidated billing etc and find a retailer that can provide this.

 Compare like for like – list the ‘deal breakers’, specify what you’re looking for when going to tender and that way what you receive will be comparable.